Compare the best internet service providers in Pittsburgh. Find fiber, cable, and wireless options. 8 providers compared, data updated August 2026.

 Is 5G home internet a good option in Pittsburgh?

 T-Mobile 5G Home Internet is an increasingly viable option in Pittsburgh, with coverage reaching approximately 70% of the metro area.
 The service delivers typical speeds of 100-300+ Mbps without data caps or annual contracts at a flat rate around $50/month.
-It works best in areas with strong 5G cell tower coverage, particularly in urban and suburban zones.
+It works best in areas with strong 5G cell tower coverage, particularly in urban.
+Suburban zones.
 5G home internet is ideal for renters, those avoiding installation appointments, or households waiting for fiber expansion.
 However, terrain and building materials can impact wireless signal strength in hillside areas.

 Last Updated: January 30, 2026